prppy/racial-harmony/README.md

 ## Try it out
 Link to webapp: [Racial Harmony](https://racial-harmony-5.web.app/)

+**Note**
+- Batch Creation of users in Admin's Manage page - The excel file uploaded should contain the following columns: name, admission date, birthday, class, admin (boolean true/false), profile picture url (this is optional)

 ## Inspiration
 Our project for Muhammadiyah was inspired by the organization's longstanding commitment to social cohesion, community support, and inclusivity.